How Do You Stop Heart Palpitations? | Understanding Heart Palpitations

 The overall goal is to identify the underlying reason for the palpitations so that reason can be treated.

-When Emergency Services are Needed for Heart Palpitations
+When Medical Treatment is Needed for Heart Palpitations

-During the appointment, your doctor will complete a thorough medical exam and evaluate your medical history.
-Additionally, questions will be asked about your diet, medications, and lifestyle.
+During a typical visit, your doctor will complete a thorough medical exam and evaluate your medical history and ask about your diet, medications, and lifestyle.
 It is important that you provide as much information as possible, including the specifics of how often, when, and what circumstances trigger your palpitations.

-It is possible that emergency symptoms are required if the heart palpitations are accompanied by any of the following symptoms:
+Your heart palpitations may be an emergency if they are accompanied by any of the following symptoms:

 - Shortness of breath